 - Conditional approval happens when all of your documents are turned in and undergoing review, and the underwriter feels that most of your information looks good.
 However, there are still a few conditions that must be met before your loan is approved.

 - Approval occurs when everything has been verified by the underwriter and you’re cleared to close on your loan.

 - Denial happens when the loan application is denied and you’re refused a mortgage.
 This may happen for several reasons, which we’ll explore later.

 Getting preapproved for a mortgage doesn’t guarantee a future clear-to-close decision from the underwriter.
-This type of approval is based on basic information you provide and does not require digging as deep into your credit report or finances as underwriting will.
+This type of approval is sometimes based on basic information you provide and may or may not require digging as deep into your credit report or finances as underwriting will.
 The lender will perform a credit check, ask about your financial situation and review certain pieces of information, including your income and assets.
-It typically won’t verify that information by looking at financial statements or other documents.
+They may not verify that information by looking at financial statements or other documents.